-Welcome to Our Church Community
+Welcome to Our Parish Community

 Who we are

-Welcome to St George’s, Altrincham’s Church of England parish.
-We are a diverse and welcoming congregation with room for all ages and stages; whether you have been part of church life for many years, are beginning to explore the Christian faith, or are looking to mark Life Events such as Christenings, Weddings, or Funerals.
+We are a warm, diverse and welcoming community, with space for people of all ages, backgrounds and stages of life.
+Whether you have been part of church for many years, are beginning to explore questions of faith, or are looking to mark important moments such as Christenings, Weddings or Funerals, you will find a place here.

 Confirmation 💒